 Park Orchards Sewerage Project (Stage 2)

-We're starting construction to extend sewerage to a small area of Park Orchards.
+We're constructing a sewerage extension to a small area of Park Orchards.

 The new sewer pipe will service properties in the Park Orchards Trial Project area that aren’t able to contain their wastewater onsite.